 - Meat and meat products: eat two to three servings of meat and meat products each day.
 Choose lower-fat options, such as skinless chicken or turkey and lean pork, and fish.
 One serving is equal to about two to three ounces: that’s about the size of a deck of cards.

 - Milk and dairy products: eat two to three servings of milk and milk products each day.
 Choose low-fat milk, yogurt and cheeses (for example, ricotta, or low-fat cheddar).
 One cup of milk is equal to one serving.
+To learn more about diary and diabetes, click here.

 Sample weekly meal plan: